 The first two lines are just setup to start the 0..1 cycle on red and run in ROYGBIV order clockwise, and π appears because the sine function works on radians.
 (If you’re into micro-optimization, you can see ways to refactor for constant folding and FMA here, but let’s keep it readable.)
 Here’s classic HSV again, plus a sin2 version:

-Incidentally, the sinebow in its most natural form has no branches.
+Incidentally, the sinebow’s code in its most natural form has no branches.
 This makes it suitable for GPGPU, while a textbook implementation of the classic HSV function has to run each of the 6 cases serially.

 Suppose we want a sequence of m distinct colors, for example to distinguish the layers of a map, the handles of people in a chat room, or objects in a game.
-To give them equal perceptual weight, we can take them from the sinebow’s color wheel.
+To give them relatively similar perceptual weight, we can take them from the sinebow’s color wheel.
 We start at 0 and move 1/m of the way around to generate the next color.
 This is simple, fast, and effective.
 But there are two things we might want that it can’t give us: (1) even where m is large, each color in the sequence should be easily distinguished from its dozen or so sequence neighbors, and (2) we should have a way to deal with situations where we don’t know m when we set up the generator, for example in a chat room that an arbitrary number of people can join.
 (In fact, if you know the number of colors you want beforehand, you should probably be hand-picking them anyway.)

 Here’s a scarecrow: use random numbers.
 This actually works fairly well in practice, and it’s certainly simple.
 But it’s irritating to know that nothing but the odds are protecting us from, like, five successive indistinguishable colors.

-We could use some kind of interleaving scheme involving bit-shifting, angle bisection, or prime numbers, but if you pursue this even briefly (as I did), you’ll find yourself dealing with an awful lot of computational complexity or saved state just to pick colors.
+We could use some kind of interleaving scheme involving bit-shifting, angle bisection, or prime numbers, but if you pursue this for even a few minutes (which I did), you’ll find yourself dealing with an awful lot of computational complexity or saved state just to pick colors.
 It would be nice to have an algorithm that’s firmly O(1) in time and space.